 Fouché was not above abusing his power as Minister of Police.
 For instance, he kept dossiers not just on spies, dissidents, or people in power but also on Napoleon himself.
 Fouché also had his tentacles in everything ranging from concocting false stories to having his spies infiltrate salons to fomenting plots.
 His many intrigues worried Napoleon, and because he distrusted Fouché and thought he might threaten his power, Napoleon decided he had to get rid of him.
 The moment to do so came in 1802, after Napoleon was declared First Consul for life.
 However, Fouché so intimated Napoleon, he decided against dismissing Fouché face-to-face and instead sent a servant to deliver the news, which Napoleon softened by doing away with the Minister of Police and reassigning Fouché’s duties to the Minister of Justice.

-Fouché’s dismissal did not mean that his involvement in intrigues stopped.
+His dismissal did not mean that his involvement in intrigues stopped.
 In fact, he supposedly continued to obtain more information than his replacement.
-When a conspiracy to overthrow Napoleon’s military regime, known as the Pichegru Conspiracy (also called the Cadoudal Affair), occurred, Fouché attempted to ingratiate himself once again with Napoleon.
+When a conspiracy to overthrow Napoleon’s military regime (known as the Pichegru Conspiracy and also called the Cadoudal Affair), happened, Fouché attempted to ingratiate himself once again with the First Consul.
 One way that he achieved this was through the arrest of the Duc d’Enghien.
 In 1804, after the First French Empire was declared, Napoleon realized he was still vulnerable and had Fouché reinstated in the reconstituted Ministry of Police and then later in Internal Affairs.
 Because Fouché’s police agents were omnipresent it inspired fear and that supposedly resulted in an absence of conspiracies after 1804.

 As Minister of Police, Fouché’s reputation as a consummate policeman expanded, but despite that, his achievements appear to have been somewhat dubious.
 There are many examples, but one is the “Conspiracy of Daggers” where an agent provocateur (a person who induces others to break the law so that they can be convicted) infiltrated the group and worked in conjunction with the perpetrators to arrange the plot.
 There was also a kidnapped senator who was freed by Fouché in a fake but dramatic rescue staged to enhance Fouché’s reputation and make him look like a hero.
 Lastly, he received most of the credit for solving the Christmas eve Plot of the Rue Saint-Nicaise, but it was actually solved by the prefecture of police not Fouché.